 Acquisition of a subsidiary is recorded in accordance with IFRS 3 "Business Combinations", using the equity method.
 This method requires the recognition of identifiable assets (including intangible assets previously unrecognized and goodwill) and liabilities acquired at fair value on the acquisition date.
-Noncontrolling interest is recognized by the portion owned by minority shareholders on the value of recognized assets and liabilities.
+The acquisition cost is measured at the fair value of the consideration transferred at the acquisition date and the amount of any non-controlling interest in the acquired entity.
+Non- controlling interest is recognized by the portion owned by minority shareholders on the value of recognized assets and liabilities.
+Costs related to the acquisition are recognized in results as incurred and are included as part of administrative expenses.